 Becoming a Tutor

-The Writing Center is staffed by undergraduate and graduate tutors (usually 25-30 per semester) from all academic disciplines, and we are always looking to recruit new tutors who take an interest in helping other writers.
+The Writing Center is staffed by 25-30 undergraduate and graduate tutors.
+Our tutors come from all academic disciplines, and we are always looking to recruit new tutors who take an interest in helping other writers.

-Tutors must take a three-credit, semester-long training course, The Writing Center Practicum.
-The practicum is open to undergraduate students with a faculty recommendation and a GPA of 3.3 or higher, as well as all secondary English education program minors.
-Graduate students are invited to enroll in the practicum upon approval by the Writing Center coordinator.
+Tutors must take a 3-credit training course called Writing Center Practicum.
+The practicum is open to undergraduate students with a faculty recommendation and a GPA of 3.3.
+All students minoring in the Secondary English Education program must also enroll in the practicum.

 Writing Center Practicum

 In the Practicum (ENG 502; ENG870 for graduate students), you'll study theories and practical methods that facilitate effective one-to-one tutoring in a Writing Center setting.
 You'll attend a weekly class consisting primarily of discussions and small group activities designed to increase your knowledge of current composition and rhetorical theory, support your work in the center, and help you gain insights about your own writing processes.
 In addition, you'll keep a journal of class tutorial work, write two papers, read and respond to selections about tutoring and writing, and tutor in the Writing Center three hours each week.
 Students who have taken the Practicum have consistently noted that the course helped them improve their own writing!

 Additionally, tutors and practicum students are provided with many opportunities for professional development.
 Students and tutors can work to expand the reach and profile of the Salem State Writing Center by developing outreach and engagement projects.
 They may also participate in campus and community-wide projects already being undertaken within the center.